collectionspace/Tools/devops/monitor/README.md

 just a bash one-liner and there is no code associated with this process

-Fuerthermore, since on the managed servers these scripts, running as user app_webapps, cannot access the Apache logs, they assume that some other cron job will make those available /tmp.
+Fuerthermore, since on the managed servers these scripts, running as user app_webapps, cannot access the Apache logs, they assume that some other cron job will make an extract of those logs available /tmp.

 At the moment, I have 2 cron jobs running under my developer account that run nightly to make these files available in /tmp for user app_webapps.